XpiritBV/ContainerWorkshop-Docs/Lab12-Istio.md

 > Note that on WSL, the answer is written in front of your username in the prompt: `blueuser@machine:/mnt/c/Sources/ContainerWorkshop-Docs/resources/lab12$` or `blueuser@Azure:~$ `

-> Also note that we have exposed an endpoint using the ingress gateway, which has now been configured to route traffic to the 'blue' Service, using the `destination` attribute.
+> Also note that we have exposed an endpoint using the ingress gateway, which has now been configured to route traffic to the 'blue' service, using the `destination` attribute.

 Let's see if we can use this for some Blue/Green deployment.
 Delete the Gateway and VirtualService before the next step: